Bobby Rydell: Career

 That same year, Rydell portrayed Hugo Peabody in the film version of Bye Bye Birdie, also starring Ann-Margret and Dick Van Dyke.
 The original stage production of Bye Bye Birdie had no real singing role for the character of Hugo, but the movie script was rewritten specifically to expand the part for Rydell.
 In 2011, Sony Pictures digitally restored the film.
 Rydell and Ann-Margret were in attendance at the restoration premiere in Beverly Hills, hosted by the Academy of Motion Picture Arts and Sciences.

 During the 1960s, Rydell had numerous hit records on the Billboard Hot 100 chart.
 His recording career earned him 34 Top 100 hits, placing him in the top five artists of his era (Billboard).
 They included his most popular successes: "Wild One" (his highest scoring single, at number 2), "Volare" (number 4), "Swingin' School" (number 5), "Kissin' Time" (number 11), "Sway" (number 14), "I've Got Bonnie" (number 18), and "The Cha-Cha-Cha" (number 10).
 His last major chart success was "Forget Him", which reached number 4 on the Hot 100 in January 1964.
 The song, written by Tony Hatch, was his fifth and final gold disc winner.

 Rydell left Cameo-Parkway Records later in 1964 and signed with Capitol Records.
 By that point, the British Invasion had arrived and acts such as Rydell suffered a dramatic decline in popularity.
-Bands such as The Beatles became more popular, and Rydell unwittingly contributed to his own downfall by inspiring John Lennon and Paul McCartney to write "She Loves You", a song which catapulted their success way beyond his.
+Bands such as The Beatles became more popular, and Rydell unknowingly inspired John Lennon and Paul McCartney to write "She Loves You", a song which paved the way for their success in the US.